fgiloux/camel-extra/components/camel-wmq/README.md

 * Client connection requires username and password - it is possible however to connect to IBM MQ without a username / password.
 * Transactions - currently only transactions are supported.
 We need a way to turn this off.
 * Test the various different transaction propagations but mainly REQURIES, REQUIRES_NEW, see https://docs.spring.io/spring/docs/1.2.x/javadoc-api/org/springframework/transaction/TransactionDefinition.html
-* Additional testing around Consumers, in particualr is the use of the transactionalTemplate required.
+* Additional testing around Consumers, in particular is the use of the transactionalTemplate required.
+* Integration test is not finished